Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

 \begin{lem} If $A$ is a Fr\'echet--Stein $K$-algebra, then $A^b$ is naturally a complete bornological $K$-algebra.\\ The functor $M\mapsto M^b$ yields a fully faithful functor

 \end{lem} \begin{proof} As $A$ is a Fr\'echet algebra, we have a continuous multiplication map $A\otimes_K A\to A$ satisfying the unit and associativity axioms.
-Applying $(-)^b$ and invoking Lemma \ref{Frtensor} yields a bounded map
+We thus have a bounded map

-still satisfying unit and associativity axioms by functoriality.
+where the first map is the bounded bijection which is simply the identity on the underlying vector space, and the second map is obtained by applying $(-)^b$ to the multiplication map.
+Thus $A$ is a $K$-algebra with bounded multiplication map, and therefore a monoid in $\B c_K$.
 Applying the completion functor shows that $A^b$ is a complete bornological $K$-algebra.\\ In the same way, if $M$ is a coadmissible $A$-module, equipped with its canonical Fr\'echet topology, then $M^b$ is a complete bornological $A^b$-module, and it suffices to show that this gives a fully faithful functor.
 Faithfulness is clear as $(-)^b$ does not change the underlying vector spaces and linear maps.
 By \cite[remark after Lemma 3.6]{ST}, any $A$-linear map between coadmissible $A$-modules is continuous, so in particular, any bounded $A$-linear map is continuous and $(-)^b$ is full. \end{proof}